Imetomi/TinY-ANN/README.md

 # Artificial Neural Network Library in C

 TinY ANN is a simple library to create neural networks in C for smaller data science projects.
 You can use this library to implement neural networks on Arduinos (maybe other embedded systems too) or to make complete data science projects in C. The repository and the library contains the most important data managing and feature scaling algorithms too.
-It is very easy to use, it can tackle the majority of data science challanges.
+It is very easy to use and can tackle the majority of data science challanges.

 ## 1. Setting up TinY ANN

 All you have to do is to add `perceptron.h`, `perceptron.c`, `perceptron_libs.c`, and `perceptron_plotter.c` to your project then include the header file.

-**NOTE: 'perceptron_plotter.c' uses SDL2 library to make graphical visualizations.
+**NOTE: `perceptron_plotter.c` uses SDL2 library to make graphical visualizations.
 If don't want to use the graphical tools then simply remove every related function and file.
 I have marked these in the code, feel free to modify it.**

 ## Example Codes